nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Sorting the shows `sort`

-Your show list is in mess!
-Do you need a way to organise the list?
+Your show list is in a mess!
+Do you need a way to organise your list?
 Sort can help reorder the list!!

 :exclamation:**Caution:**<br>
-*You cannot undo the sort once you applied it!
+*You cannot undo the sort once you have applied it!

 Format: `sort [n/ORDER] [s/ORDER] [t/ORDER] [r/ORDER] [so/SEQUENCE]…​`